vintagepc/MK404/README.md

 To get stared, clone the MK3Sim repo. the 3rdParty/simavr folder may be empty, you will need to cd into the MK3Sim checkout and run `git submodule init` and `git submodule update` from within it to pull down the correct simavr dependency.

 This is now a `cmake` project and independent of simAVR.
-The expectation is that you have built the parent simavr repo at least once to create the object files.
-After that, you can follow normal cmake procedures, using your favourite IDE (or with cmake-gui).
+You can follow normal cmake procedures, using your favourite IDE (or with cmake-gui).
+The SimAVR submodule will be built automatically and taken care of for you.

 You will need to use a fairly recent version of GCC/G++ (I use 7.4.0).
 Older versions from the 4.8 era may not support some of the syntax used.